AmyOlex/Chrono/README.md

 TempEval3 challenge utilizing the TimeBank/AQUAINT corpus.
 SUTime outputs its parsed temporal phrases and their normalized values as a json string.
 These json strings are then parsed into Bethard's scheme and output into the required Anafora XML format for evaluation (see Bethard and Parker[<sup>13</sup>](#references) for a detailed description of the annotation scheme).
 Parsing the SUTime phrases is primarily done using a rule-based approach; however, for select ambiguous phrases machine learning is utilized in order to consider contextual information in classifying the ambiguous temporal entity.
 This approach and the program structure are described in more detail below.

+#### Dataset
+For this challenge the TimeBank/AQUAINT corpus is used.
+The gold standard annotated sub set consists of 78 hand-annotated documents.
+The test dataset has not yet been released.

 #### Chrono Program Structure
 Chrono has 5 main components: "run_T6.py" is the driver script that imports the data files and controls the the main